-Skin Contour Irregularities- Contour irregularities and depressions may occur after facelift.
+Skin Contour Irregularities- Contour irregularities, depressions, and wrinkling of skin may occur after brow lift.
 Visible and palpable wrinkling of skin can occur.
-Residual skin irregularities at the ends of the incisions or "dog ears"
+Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility and may require additional surgery.
+This may improve with time, or it can be surgically corrected.